-Tech stocks mixed after recent surge; banks lift S&P, Dow
+Banks lift S&P; Tesla drives Nasdaq to record high

-(Reuters) - Gains for Amazon and Tesla helped the Nasdaq open at a record high on Wednesday, before the index fell slightly as Facebook led a decline in the technology sector.
+(Reuters) - Wall Street edged higher on Wednesday as banks stocks lifted the S&P 500 and the Dow, while gains for Amazon and Tesla helped the Nasdaq notch another day of record gains.

-Tesla Inc jumped 5 percent after billionaire Chief Executive Officer Elon Musk reassured shareholders that building 5,000 of its mass-market Model 3 cars per week by the end of June was “quite likely”.
+Tesla shares rose 6.1 percent after billionaire Chief Executive Officer Elon Musk reassured shareholders that building 5,000 of its mass-market Model 3 cars per week by the end of June was “quite likely”.

-The Nasdaq had closed at record highs on both Monday and Tuesday, helped by gains for Apple, Amazon and other tech giants.

-Facebook fell 1.3 percent after two key U.S. lawmakers rebuked it for not being more transparent over its data sharing with at least four Chinese companies.
+However, Facebook fell 1.3 percent after the social networking company confirmed it had collaborated with at least four Chinese companies that involved sharing certain user data.

+Technology stocks have been on a tear in the recent days, resilient to issues that have roiled the financial markets including trade talks between the United States and its partners, geopolitical worries and rising interest rates.

+“There’s a strong fundamental background and evidence that effects of tax reforms are still largely ahead, and in the real economy they are starting to flow through,” Thomas Martin, senior portfolio manager at Globalt Investments in Atlanta, Georgia said.

 The benchmark U.S. Treasury yield rose to a near two-week high after data showed that U.S. trade deficit unexpectedly fell to a seven-month low in April, supporting the view of an acceleration of domestic economic growth in the second quarter.

-Signet Jewelers jumped 14.6 percent after reporting a surprise profit and higher-than-expected revenue in the first quarter.

-L Brands rose 0.8 percent after the Victoria’s Secret owner reported a 10 percent jump in sales in May.

-Advancing issues outnumbered decliners for a 1.18-to-1 ratio on the NYSE and for a 1.26-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.12-to-1 ratio on the NYSE; for a 1.39-to-1 ratio on the Nasdaq.

-The S&P index recorded 34 new 52-week highs and eight new lows, while the Nasdaq recorded 170 new highs and 10 new lows.
+The S&P index recorded 45 new 52-week highs and 10 new lows, while the Nasdaq recorded 214 new highs and 14 new lows.

 Reporting by Medha Singh in Bengaluru; Editing by Shounak Dasgupta